undershell/Kalimaat/README.md

 [<a target="_blank" href="http://htmlpreview.github.io/?https://github.com/undershell/Kalimaat/blob/master/v0.1/index.html">Demo</a>]

-As it was design to turn on local. the demonstration may take time to load, the JSON file is bigger than 8Mo. therefore it is better to download it.
+As it was design to turn on local. the demonstration may not load, the JSON file is huge (8Mo). therefore it is better to download it.